henriChevreux/distillation_trajectories/README.md

 ## Project Overview

 This project provides a comprehensive toolkit for analyzing Diffusion Models, with a focus on knowledge distillation and trajectory analysis.
-It supports in-depth exploration of teacher and student models trained on generative tasks.
+It supports in-depth exploration of teacher and student models trained on generative tasks, with particular emphasis on studying the impact of model size and architecture on performance.

 ### Key Features
-- Model analysis and comparison
+- Model analysis and comparison across different model sizes
+- Student models with varying architectures and complexity
 - Flexible configuration for different model parameters
-- Multiple analysis modules
+- Multiple analysis modules with comparative visualizations
 - Support for various computational devices (CUDA, MPS, CPU)

 ## Prerequisites